Frequently asked questions about elections

 - Limit the right of use to the data appropriately.

-- Remember your obligation to report any data breaches concerning personal data.
+- Remember your obligation to report any data breaches concerning personal data and to document all situations of data breaches.

 4. Always update personal data where necessary.
 Remove inaccurate and incorrect personal data or adjust them immediately.

-5. Remove personal data immediately when you no longer need them for the purposes of processing.
+5. Remove personal data immediately when you no longer need them for the purposes of processing, if there is no special obligation to store such data.

 6. Make sure that the data subject's rights are observed.
 For example, the data subject has the right to obtain information on the processing of their personal data and to remove their data.
 The scope of the rights depends on the legal basis for the processing of personal data.